 3. It has intelligence and memory: The ability to learn and apply defines ‘intelligence’.
 Your immune system possesses its very own innate intelligence.
 Upon seeing a foreign invader such as a virus just one time, your immune system attacks, then stores the memory of the virus.
 The next time that virus appears, your immune system remembers the virus, recruiting immune cells and launches a bigger attack, backed by a legion of immune ‘soldiers’.
 Each time the virus is encountered, it mounts a stronger response.

-Bottom line: Nurture your immune system to enhance and maintain its proficiency.
+The bottom line: Nurture your immune system to enhance and maintain its proficiency.
 It is your most valuable health asset!